BorderTech/java-common/README.md

   - the [Surefire plugin](https://maven.apache.org/surefire/maven-surefire-plugin) for running unit tests

 The qa-parent inherits all of the release functionality from bordertech-parent.

+The qa-parent provides a profile `quick-build` that for convenience skips all tests and QA.
+This is very useful when developing a project and a quick build of the project is required.

 ### build-tools